tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

 * Very rarely, under high system load, the I2C controller of the AM62x has been seen to get stuck in a state in which it permanently pulls down the SCL pin until the controller is reset.
+* The OTG ID pin of the Micro-USB port (X10) is ignored in U-Boot.
+The mode of the port is determined by the boot mode:
+  - When booting in USB host mode (from mass storage), the port uses host mode.
+Access to the connected USB storage device is possible from the U-Boot command line.
+  - For all other boot modes, the port will be in device mode.
+The "dfu" command can be used to flash the boot media from a connected host.

 ## Build artifacts